symat/spark-api-comparison/README.md

 ## easy way
  - download the data from here: https://gumicsizma.netbiol.org/data-imdb-2016-dec.tgz
- - extract it in the project
+ - extract it and fix the paths in the top of test class

 ## hard way
  - download the original data files from the IMDB ftp servers (see http://www.imdb.com/interfaces).
 You will need the following files: